Reggie Lee (actor)

-Reggie Telmo Valdez (born October 4, 1975), known professionally as Reggie Lee, is a Filipino-American film and television actor.
-On television, he has played William "Bill" Kim on Prison Break and Sergeant Drew Wu on Grimm.
-In film, he has played Tai Huang in the Pirates of the Caribbean franchise, GCPD Officer Ross in The Dark Knight Rises and Lance Nguyen in The Fast and the Furious.
+Reggie Telmo Valdez (born October 4, 1975), known professionally as Reggie Lee, is a Filipino-American actor.
+He is known to television audiences for his roles as Bill Kim on Prison Break (2006–07), Sgt.
+Drew Wu on Grimm (2011–17), and Deputy District Attorney Thomas Choi on All Rise (2019–23).
+He is also known for his role in films like The Fast and the Furious (2001), Tropic Thunder (2008), and The Dark Knight Rises (2012).

 Early life

 Valdez was born in Quezon City, the Philippines, to Zenaida Telmo and Jesus Espiritu Valdez.
 Although fluent in English, he also speaks Tagalog.
 At the age of five, he moved with his family to the Cleveland, Ohio area, including Parma and Strongsville.
 While still a student, he performed in shows at the Greenbrier Theatre (now the Cassidy Theatre) in Parma Heights and was an intern at the Cleveland Play House.
 He graduated from Padua Franciscan High School in Parma.

 Although accepted to Harvard, he instead decided to move to Los Angeles to pursue acting.
 He later changed his last name from Valdez to Lee, stating in a 2001 interview that "they kept calling me in for Hispanic roles, and I'm a far cry from Hispanic"; he took the name Lee from his grandparents.